 - Data visualization isn't the easiest

-Teamwork's actually a great project management platform for monitoring project progress – it has a Gantt Chart view as well as a wide variety of other preset charts you'll find incredibly useful, including project health and workload planning charts.
+Teamwork is actually one of the best task management platforms, and is built for the close monitoring of project progress – it has a Gantt Chart view as well as a wide variety of other preset charts you'll find incredibly useful, including project health and workload planning charts.

 Teamwork also has excellent collaboration features, but one thing you should bear in mind is that it isn't very good for compiling post-project feedback.
 If the post-project phase is a crucial part of your overall project, you may want to have a peruse of the other providers on this list.